-When I tried to establish what was going on, and told him I felt we needed to talk about things, he quickly distracted me by sidestepping the questions.
-(Narcs are brilliant at dodging questions that they do not want to answer, or in fact cannot answer, on important issues that affect you).
+When I tried to establish what was going on and told him I felt we needed to talk about things, he quickly distracted me by sidestepping the questions.
+(Narcs are brilliant at dodging questions that they do not want to answer, or in fact, cannot answer, on important issues that affect you).

 One time after probing, he admitted that he had changed towards me, but offered no explanation or a valid reason why.

-He made me feel like I was going crazy, especially when I caught him out on a lie.
+He made me feel like I was going crazy, especially when I caught him out in a lie.
 In fact he would often say things like, “You are insane!” or, “You are always looking for problems!” or, “If that’s the way you feel about it, let’s call it a day!” or, “You have no idea what you are talking about!” or, “Don’t you trust me?!”.

-Narcs are very subtle liars – they simply omit information and say things like, “You took it out of context” or, “I never said that”.
+Narcs are very subtle liars – they simply omit information and say things like, “You took it out of context” or, “I never said that.”

-A few more classic examples are, “You read into everything I say and hear things that are not even there” or, “The reason I never told you the truth is because you always react just like this”.
+A few more classic examples are, “You read into everything I say and hear things that are not even there” or, “The reason I never told you the truth is because you always react just like this.”

-One of my best was, “But I told you”, when we BOTH know he never did!
+One of my best was, “But I told you,” when we BOTH know he never did!

-So yes, he made me feel like I was insane and was suffering with short term memory loss, and all this made me paranoid, distrustful of him, insecure, sad, out of control, fearful, drained, lethargic and vulnerable.
+So yes, he made me feel like I was insane and was suffering from short term memory loss, and all this made me paranoid, distrustful of him, insecure, sad, out of control, fearful, drained, lethargic and vulnerable.